chauff/cse1500-web-transcripts/Assignment-2.md

 ### 2.3)

 Now that you have made your plan and decided on the use of the design patterns, start coding!
-Be mindful of the following requirements:
+Be mindful of the following requirements (most you already encountered them in assignment 1):

+- Besides `jQuery` (covered in the course book), no other library is allowed; use "plain" JavaScript.
-- The game has to work in two major browsers (*as stated in assignment 1*).
+- The game has to work in two major browsers.
-- Players play the game with the mouse (*as stated in assignment 1*).
+- Players play the game with the mouse.
-- Once a player makes a move, the validity of the move is checked and invalid moves are rejected (*as stated in assignment 1*).
+- Once a player makes a move, the validity of the move is checked and invalid moves are rejected.
 - Reduce the redundancy in the code as much as possible (improves code maintainability).
 - Create as few global variables as possible (this improves code maintainability).
 - Achieve a separation between content and interaction: the client-side JavaScript must not be present in `game.html` but instead in the corresponding `[appname]/public/javascripts` folder.